John Appleton Brown: Personal life and death

 In June 1874, Brown married Newburyport native Agnes Augusta Bartlett.
 She was a noted artist in her own right, painting in oil in a style not unlike her husband's.
 Her subjects included landscapes, flowers, and later cats.

 By all accounts, Brown was charming, a good friend, and "retiring and modest" in nature.
 He was also said to be an excellent art teacher.
 At the same time, Brown's work was exhibited at fashionable shows that displayed not only art but also fashionable art viewers.
 Brown maintained "social relations with our best families," serving, for instance, as an officer in Boston's St. Botolph Club which included the historians Henry Cabot Lodge and Francis Parkman.
 Brown was also a member of the Society of American Artists, and an associate of the National Academy of Design.

 Brown died at age 57, on January 18, 1902.
-His friends and fellow artists Alfred Q. Collins and Frank Shapleigh accompanied his body to Newburyport for burial.
+His friends and fellow artists Alfred Quinton Collins and Frank Henry Shapleigh accompanied his body to Newburyport for burial.
 In March 1902, the Century Club mounted a memorial exhibition of his work.
 His works are now housed in such institutions as the Harvard University art museums, the Isabella Stewart Gardner Museum, and the Museum of Fine Arts, Boston.